Pontificia Universidad Católica Argentina

 UCA is a private university located in the Puerto Madero neighborhood, on the banks of the river.
 The neighborhood is lively with an assortment of theaters, restaurants, and museums.
 The university is one of the most modern urban campus in Argentina and has several schools and faculties, among them Journalism and International Relations.
 Approximately 13,000 students attend the Buenos Aires UCA campus and there are 200-300 international students enrolled each semester.

-Before the beginning of each semester, UCA offers a three week Spanish language course (60 hours) for an additional fee.
+Before the beginning of each semester, UCA offers a four week Spanish language course for an additional fee.
 The course is usually offered at the beginning of July for the Fall semester and the beginning of February for the Spring semester.

-During orientation, students will take a Spanish placement test, which will determine if the student will be required to take a Spanish language course during the semester.
+Students will take a Spanish placement test online which will determine if the student will be required to take a Spanish language course during the semester for a fee.

-Students can view course lists and short descriptions in the Guia de Contenidos Mínimos, which can be downloaded from a link on UCA's academic information page.
-There is a special section at the end of the guide that has all of the courses offered through PEL and the Spanish language courses.
+Students can view course lists and short descriptions in the Catálogo de Cursos, which can be downloaded from a link on UCA's academic information page.
+The PEL courses are listed at the end of the catalog.

 UCA does not have campus housing and students are responsible for finding their own housing.
-The UCA International Office will provide a list of accommodation options for apartment and residence halls and can suggest a company that matches students with a homestay family.
 Most students choose to live in Recoleta or Palermo and take public transportation to the university.

-Some students find it best to arrive in Argentina a few days early so they can begin looking for housing.
+UCA has an International Office that will be the main point of contact for students.
 At the beginning of each semester, there is an orientation and registration week where students will learn about the university, the university system, life in Buenos Aires, and enroll in classes.
-The orientation will be at the end of February for the Spring semester and the end of July for the Fall semester.
+The orientation will be at the beginning of March for the Spring semester and the end of July for the Fall semester.

 Activities are also planned so that international students can meet each other as well as Argentine students.
 Students will also have the opportunity to sign up for the PAL program, which matches international students to an Argentine student who helps orient them to the university, Buenos Aires, and Argentine culture.
-Students can also register for the PAPEE program, which helps international students adapt to the Argentine academic system, prepare for final exams, etc. Interested students can also participate in a variety of service learning projects through UCA.
+Interested students can also participate in a variety of service learning projects through UCA.

 Students can view the UCA academic calendar on their website.

 Students must be juniors (have completed at least four semesters of college) and have completed at least four semesters or the equivalent of Spanish prior to studying abroad (SPAN 216).
+Students will take a placement test upon application and will take a Spanish language course for a fee during the semester if they don't meet the minimum language requirement.
 Minimum GPA 2.75.
 Exceptions considered after submission of a petition.